-Class Times: We aim to make your class days and times constant throughout each program, however we cannot guarantee this.
-We strongly encourage all students to enroll in the next level of their program at least 2 weeks before the start of a new term to ensure that they will be able to continue with their ensemble on the same day and time as the previous term.
+We aim to make your class days and times constant throughout each program, however we cannot guarantee this.
+We strongly encourage all students to enroll in the next level of their program at least two (2) weeks before the start of a new term to ensure that they will be able to continue with their ensemble on the same day and time as the previous term.

-Attendance/Making Up Missed Classes: Students are expected to attend all classes.
-For a 7 week class, you are required to attend at least five (5) sessions of your class.
+Students are expected to attend all classes.
+For a seven (7) week class, you are required to attend at least five (5) sessions of your class.
 If you miss three (3) or more classes you will not be eligible to move forward to the next level.
 In the Conservatory and Grad Revue Program, you may only miss one (1) class per term.
 Performances count towards these absences as well.
 If you arrive more than 20 minutes late or leave more than 20 minutes early this also counts as an absence.
 These terms are NOT negotiable.
 Students are required to be part of an ensemble.
 Missing your regularly scheduled class jeopardizes your involvement within the ensemble, and limits your learning at that level.

 We do not offer scheduled make-up classes.
 The most important step after a missed class is to contact your instructor to review any material and homework missed.
 You are expected to get assignments from your instructor and complete any homework even for weeks that you missed class.
 Our classes are not recorded.
 If you have to miss considerable class time due to an emergency, please contact our Customer Service Team for options.
 These are handled case by case and on an individual basis.
 Please do not compare your situation to others.
 Each person has a unique life story.

 We do not offer advanced placement in any of our programs.
 The curriculum in most programs builds on what was taught in previous levels.
-All students are expected to start at Level 1, regardless of previous experience.
+All students are expected to start at Level 1 regardless of previous experience.

 The Second City reserves the right to require additional classes for individual students as needed.
-Should an individual not complete any required class, the Second City reserves the right to hold the student back a term until the requirement is satisfied.
+Should an individual not complete any required class, The Second City reserves the right to hold the student back a term until the requirement is satisfied.
 If the student is asked to repeat a term by their teacher or an Artistic Director, a discount will be applied to the student’s repeated level.
 This discount is only available in specific cases and not automatically applied.

 Students Returning from Hiatus

 Sometimes a student may wish or need to take time off from their Second City studies due to personal reasons.
 Should this occur, please contact Customer Service immediately.
-Please note that when you return, Second City reserves the right to place you in an appropriate level at its discretion.
+Please note that when you return, The Second City reserves the right to place you in an appropriate level at its discretion.
 Students who leave the Conservatory program may be required to re-audition.